Participant Info

 Keywords

-Modern Britain, London, smell, the senses, beauty, gender, women, labour, enterprise, empire, consumption, capitalism, business, service sector, hair and hairdressing
+Modern Britain, London, smell, the senses, beauty, gender, women, labour, racial formations, enterprise, empire, consumption, capitalism, business, service sector, hair and hairdressing

 Additional Contact Information